13 March 2025

 Other expenses

-Waste removal, security expenses.
+Waste removal, security expenses, road closure etc.

 Don’t forget about expense items that you do not directly purchase but are still required to successfully complete the grant.
 Examples include: